Lower Zambezi National Park, Zambia

 During the summer months the camp becomes a mecca for fairly large groups of very relaxed elephant bulls who come to feed on the rust-coloured winterthorn pods,(Acacia Albida) their favourite food.
 They will often gather down by the river before wading in and across to the islands to forage on the grasses there.
 In October the elephant can be so numerous that the camp employs the use of an "elephant taxi" to collect and deliver guests to and from their rooms.

 The game viewing in the area is excellent - large herds of elephant bulls are seen almost every day, as well as good populations of lion and some great leopard sightings.
 Also notable are large herds of buffalo, good sightings of kudu, and smaller predators such as hyena, honey badger (the camp is close to a honey badger den), civet, genet and various species of mongoose.
-The Lower Zambezi is a superb environment for wild dog, and these can sometimes be seen (with increasing frequency) near Old Mondoro.

 As Old Mondoro is in an area with high wildlife densities, and the rooms are relatively open, children below the age of 8 are not accepted.
 Children aged 8 years and over are allowed to accompany game drives and motor boat cruises with their parent or guardian.
 For children aged 12 to 16 wishing to accompany walks and canoeing, this is solely at the guide's discretion.